 Thus, Secularism can only stretch out Christmas further and further.
 What's better than 12 days of Christmas?
 25?
 35?
 45?
 Doesn't all that Christmas "cheer" get exhausting?
 Are human emotions made to function that way?

 We all know The Invisible Hand of the Market drives the Christmas season for the Secular realm.
-When the grocers put out the trees, music, and snacks, we accept the time has changed.
+When the grocers put out the trees, music, and snacks, we accept the season has changed.
 Why do we fall for it?
 Because we're given images, propaganda, and our sentiments are played upon by the picture of a crackling fire with hot steam coming off a coffee cup, a sleeping dog on a mat by the fire, and a lit Christmas tree next to a hearth ornamented with a green garland.
 We think by having all of it right now, we'll somehow be happier.
 But we all know it just makes you tired of Christmas by the time it arrives.
 It's like trying to eat more chips to feel full -- at some point you put the bag down, realize you feel sick, not full, and wish you had just waited for a real meal to begin with.

 Imagine what this form of life does to our little ones.
+Perhaps some are old enough now to see it.

 Harmony between The Church and the Home